Chokster37/Wolf4SDL/README.txt

 Additional features:
 --------------------

- - Two additional view sizes:
-      Wolf4SDL supports one view size using the full width of the screen and showing the status bar, like in Mac-enstein, and one view size filling the whole screen (press TAB to see the status bar).

  - (Nearly) unlimited sound and song lengths:
       Mod developers are not restricted to 64kB for digitized sounds and